-3.7.2.2.
-For decision and implementation products the MSC Commander's approval should: reflect vertical team input; indicate whether the covered subject matter (including data, use of models, assumptions, and other scientific and engineering information) has life safety concerns, is novel, is controversial, is precedent setting, has significant interagency interest, or has significant economic, environmental and social effects to the Nation; and indicate whether specific requests for IEPR or SAR are likely.

-3.7.2.3.
-Upon MSC approval of each RP, the MSC will provide a copy of the signed MSC Approval Memorandum to the District and its respective HQUSACE Regional Integration Team (RIT).
+- 3.7.2.2.
+For decision and implementation products the MSC Commander's or E&C Chief's approval should: reflect vertical team input; indicate whether the covered subject matter (including data, use of models, assumptions, and other scientific and engineering information) has life safety concerns, is novel, is controversial, is precedent setting, has significant interagency interest, or has significant economic, environmental and social effects to the Nation; and indicate whether specific requests for IEPR or SAR are likely. - 3.7.2.3.
+Upon MSC approval of each RP, the MSC will provide a copy of the signed MSC Approval Memorandum or MSC-signed RP front page, as applicable, to the District and its respective HQUSACE Regional Integration Team (RIT).
 An approved RP does not supersede or waive regulatory requirements.
 RPs should be approved prior to the start of any reviews.
 The PM will share the approved RP with the PDT, ATR Team, IEPR Panel, SAR Panel, and RMO.